-I really love that video titled “Nun Destroying Pro Cyclist with Vintage Bike.”
+I love that video titled “Nun Destroying Pro Cyclist with Vintage Bike.”
 Riding downhill is fun, isn’t it?

 When you ride a single speed, the gear is fixed.
 The fixed gear is almost like the highest gear of a multispeed bike.